intel/container-experience-kits/docs/power_manager.md

 More than one Shared Power Profile cannot be used on the same node.
 For example, it is not possible to use a global shared power profile configured in group vars and at the same time scale core with config for a specific node.

 Shared Profile will grab all cores that are not marked as exclusive - please consider not deploying shared profile if special pods will need access to cores scaled via performance, balance-performance, or balance-power profiles.

-Due to strong dependency on AppQoS the list for exclusive CPUs must not be empty even if there are no exclusive CPUs in the kubelet config at the moment.
-Please put the last core from the machine to the list of exclusive CPUs in host vars in that case.

 Shared Workload **may not** obtain all available cores, but will grab ones from the default pool if other profiles released them.